jamesfmackenzie/jamesfmackenzie.github.io/_posts/2024-10-27-how-to-install-half-life-2-halflife-2-on-raspberry-pi.md

 {% endraw %}
 {% endhighlight %}

-As a side note, we can also configure with different parameters to build other Source Engine games (see “Other Games”) below.
+As a side note, we can also configure with different parameters to build other Source Engine games (see “Other Source Engine Games”) below.

 ### Step 5.
 Build Half-Life 2